Kingdom of Lithuania: Attempts to re-establish the Kingdom

 There was an attempt by Grand Duke Vytautas the Great (ruled 1392–1430) to receive a Catholic crown.
 At the Congress of Lutsk in 1430, Sigismund, King of Hungary who was yet to be elected Holy Roman Emperor, offered Vytautas the crown and proclaimed Lithuania a (presumably subservient) kingdom.
-It did not come to fruition, because of the opposition from Polish nobles and later from his first cousin Władysław II Jagiełło.
+It did not come to fruition, because of the opposition from Polish nobles and later from his first cousin Jogaila.
 According to some historians, the crown was sent to Lithuania by Sigismund, but it was intercepted by Polish forces, but in reality, Sigismund sent only the documents proposing an alliance between him, Vytautas and the Teutonic Order, and judgement from legal experts that the coronation could be performed by the bishop of Vilnius.
 Soon afterwards, Vytautas died without having been crowned Catholic king.

 Following the Union of Lublin, the Grand Duchy of Lithuania became a part of the Polish–Lithuanian Commonwealth.
-Kings of Poland were also crowned as Grand Dukes of Lithuania and therefore they did not use the title of King of Lithuania; the two parts of the Commonwealth were known to as the Grand Duchy and the Polish Crown.
+Kings of Poland were also crowned as Grand Dukes of Lithuania, and therefore they did not use the title of King of Lithuania; the two parts of the Commonwealth were known as the Grand Duchy and the Polish Crown.

 After Lithuania declared independence in February 1918, the monarchy was re-established and the 2nd Duke of Urach was invited to become King Mindaugas II.
 However, the monarchy was short-lived and Mindaugas II never visited Lithuania.
 The Kingdom of Lithuania was a client-state of the German Empire, and following Germany's defeat in World War I in the fall of 1918, the idea of a monarchy was abandoned in favor of a democratic republic.